frytg/frytg/content/uses.md

 Monitoring tech deployments works best with [_Datadog_](https://www.datadoghq.com/) and [_Better Uptime_](https://betterstack.com/).

+## xxx

+For _SWR Audio Lab_ we also wrote a set of [Engineering Principles](https://github.com/swrlab/swrlab/blob/main/PRINCIPLES.md) to guide our development work and decisions.

 ## EDC

 Stuff that I also always carry with me (besides iPhone and the usual stuff) include a [_Whoop_](https://join.whoop.com/3AC604) fitness and recovery tracker, a pair of _AirPods Pro_, a _Leatherman_ multitool, and _Freitag_ wallet.

+## Podcasts

+I listen to a lot of podcasts.
+Some of my favorites are:

 ## This Website